 INTRODUCTION

-Sustainable management of marine fisheries has been recognized as a critical challenge facing society in the 21st century (CBD 2018).
-The issues facing sustainable fisheries management are multifaceted and include interactions between complex ecological, socio-economic, and political factors (Halpern et al. 2013).
+Sustainable management of marine fisheries has been recognized as a critical challenge to address in the 21st century (CBD 2018).
+Achieving sustainability goals requires an understanding of complex ecological, socio-economic, and political factors, and the interactions between these factors (Halpern et al. 2013).
 For example, fisheries management regions were often delineated as a result of political or geographic considerations rather than biological or ecological rationale.
-As a result, the management of a species within a region can vary from situations in which the management encompasses only a subset of the total population of a species, to situations in which the majority of the stock is manged across a region with significant heterogeneity in the processes that drive the population dynamics (Cadrin 2020).
+As a result, the management of a species within a region can vary.
+There may be situations in which the management approach encompasses only a subset of the total population of a species, or situations in which the management approach spans a broad region despite significant heterogeneity in the population drivers?
+(Cadrin 2020).

-Accounting for spatial and temporal heterogeneity in the processes that drive a stocks population dynamics has long been recognized as a challenge in fisheries science (Ricker 1944; Beverton and Holt 1957; Hilborn and Walters 1992).
-Many of the traditional fisheries methods developed, and still currently used to assess fisheries, require assumptions about the underlying spatial processes, these assumptions generally result in models that treat stocks as spatially homogeneous entities.
-(Beverton and Holt 1957; Ricker 1975; Hilborn and Walters 1992).
-Many of these assumptions were required because of computational and statistical limitations and has lead to science products that do not fully utilize the spatio-temporal information contained in the underlying data.
-Techniques, such as survey stratification, have been utilized in an effort to account for spatial heterogeneity and reduce uncertainty in the indices feeding these models (Smith 1996).
-In addition, indices have been developed that can measure the evenness of the spatial distribution of a stock, these indicies are typically used to quantify changes in spatial patterns over time (e.g. Reuchlin-Hugenholtz et al. 2015).
-These indices are an additional source of information providing a synoptic view of how distributions of paramters (e.g. survey abundance or biomass) have changed over time, but they are unable to provide a detailed understanding of the spatial changes in these distributions.
+Accounting for spatial and temporal heterogeneity in the processes that drive a stock’s population dynamics has long been recognized as a challenge in fisheries science (Ricker 1944; Beverton and Holt 1957; Hilborn and Walters 1992).
+Many of the traditional fisheries methods developed, and still currently used to assess fisheries, require assumptions about the underlying spatial processes, and these assumptions generally result in models that treat stocks as spatially homogeneous entities (Beverton and Holt 1957; Ricker 1975; Hilborn and Walters 1992).
+Many of these assumptions were required because of computational and statistical limitations and have lead to science products that do not fully utilize the spatio-temporal information contained in the underlying data.
+Sampling?
+Study?
+Survey? techniques, such as survey stratification, have been utilized in an effort to account for spatial heterogeneity and reduce uncertainty in the indices feeding these models (Smith 1996).
+In addition, indices have been developed that can measure the evenness of the spatial distribution of a stockto quantify changes in spatial patterns over time (e.g. Reuchlin-Hugenholtz et al. 2015).
+These indices are an additional source of information providing a synoptic view of how distributions of parameters (e.g. survey abundance or biomass) have changed over time, but they are unable to provide a detailed understanding of the spatial changes in these distributions.

-Species distribution models (SDMs) were one of the earliest modelling frameworks developed to better understand spatial distributions and the processes that influence the observed patterns in species distributions (Grinnell 1904; Box 1981; Booth et al. 2014).
-These models use environmental data and species ecological information to map the occurrence probability (OP; or some measure of abundance) of a species across some land(sea)-scape; quantitative SDMs originated with attempts to predict terrestrial plant distributions (Box 1981).
-In the marine realm, the influence of SDMs has increased rapidly in recent years; SDMs have been used in the development of Marine Protect Areas (MPAs) and MPA networks, to better understand the distribution of Species at Risk (SAR), and to predict the impact of climate change (Cheung et al. 2008; Robinson et al. 2011; Sundblad et al. 2011; Domisch et al. 2019; McHenry et al. 2019).
+Species distribution models (SDMs) were one of the earliest modelling frameworks developed to better understand spatial distributions and processes (Grinnell 1904; Box 1981; Booth et al. 2014).
+These models use environmental data and species’? ecological information to map the occurrence probability (OP; or some measure of abundance) of a species across some land(sea)-scape (Box 1981).
+In the marine realm, the influence of SDMs has increased rapidly in recent years.
+SDMs have been used in the development of Marine Protect Areas (MPAs) and MPA networks to better understand the distribution of Species at Risk (SAR), and to predict the impact of climate change (Cheung et al. 2008; Robinson et al. 2011; Sundblad et al. 2011; Domisch et al. 2019; McHenry et al. 2019).